theghostmac/gopher/README.md

 # Gopher

 Gopher is a command-line tool written in Go for managing Go projects.
 It provides a set of features to help you build, test, and run your Go applications efficiently.

+Read about the project [here](https://theghostmac.github.io/posts/gopher).

 ![Demo of gopher](gopher-demo.png)